Menstrual Cycle, Period Cramps, and Fitness

 What happens in your body during PMS?

 Menstruation is tied to hormonal cycles.
-Hormone levels drop during the first phase of menstruation, which actually occurs just before the onset of menstruation.
+Hormone levels drop just before the onset of menstruation.
 This can cause women to have disruptive symptoms that affect certain aspects of women’s training routines.
 We refer to this as premenstrual syndrome (PMS).

 Symptoms can include: